freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/improve-compatibility-with-browser-fallbacks.md

 # --instructions--

 It looks like a variable is being used to set the background color of the `.red-box` class.
-Let's improve our browser compatibility by adding another `background` declaration right before the existing declaration and set its value to red.
+Let's improve our browser compatibility by adding another `background` declaration right before the existing declaration and set its value to `red`.

 # --hints--

-Your `.red-box` rule should include a fallback with the `background` set to red immediately before the existing `background` declaration.
+Your `.red-box` rule should include a fallback with the `background` set to `red` immediately before the existing `background` declaration.

 ```js
 assert(